-In summary: Drug addiction is associated with altered decision making that appears to overvalue pleasure, undervalue risk, and fail to learn from repeated mistakes.
-Thus, addiction might be best viewed as a chronic disease, such as heart disease or diabetes, and not a moral failure, so that most addicts will require long-term treatment, and relapse can be expected to occur sometimes during the treatment.
+In summary: Drug addiction is associated with altered decision making that appears to overvalue pleasure, undervalue risk, and cause failure to learn from repeated mistakes.
+Thus, addiction might be best viewed as a chronic disease, such as heart disease or diabetes, and not a moral failure, so that most addicts will require long-term treatment, and relapse can be expected to occur sometime during the treatment.
 Therefore, the occasional relapse is only a predictable setback, not a failure of the treatment.

 Al'Absi Mustafa (2007).
 Stress and Addiction: Biological and Psychological Mechanisms (2007) Academic press.

 Bickel, W. K., Johnson, M. W., Koffarnus, M. N., MacKillop, J., & Murphy, J. G. (2014).
 The behavioral economics of substance use disorders: Reinforcement pathologies and their repair.
 Annual Review of Clinical Psychology, 10, 641-677.

 Field M., Munafò M. R., Franken I. H. A. (2009).
 A meta-analytic investigation of the relationship between attentional bias and subjective craving in substance abuse.
 Psychol.
 Bull.
 135 589–607.